konflux-ci/architecture/ADR/0029-component-dependencies.md

   * If this is the first time it has seen this **nudging** component updated in this way, it will file a new pull request on the **nudged** components supplying the pullspec and digest of the new **nudging** components, using the same branch name prefix as was used for the **nudging** component PR.
   * If a PR on that branch already exists, update that branch with an additional commit including the new **nudging** component digest.

-The [build-service] will also update the PR it filed (PR#2) when the PRs (PR#1) that previously triggered [build-service] to create the PR#2 are merged or have new commits pushed to them.
+The [build-service] will also update the PR it filed (PR#2) when it detects new PipelineRuns from the originating PRs (PR#1) that previously triggered [build-service] to create the PR#2, indicating that the originating PRs (PR#1) were merged or had new commits pushed to them.
 The [build-service] may need to update the description of PR#2 and/or it may rebase PR#2 on the main branch.
 Need to figure out what we want here.

 ### Integration-service and PR Groups